Proven-Paradox/shaper-system/Handbook.md

 ### Level
 While there are no set classes, heroes do gain levels.
 Their level acts as a cap on certain values; multiple benefits that one can spend XP on can only go up to the hero’s level.
 Increasing a character’s level represents a general increase in competence and potential.
 A character’s level limits the following:
 * Every level increases the number of times Vitality and Capacity can be purchased
-* The hero’s base Physical Attack, Physical Defense, Mental Attack, and Mental Defense can be increased a number of times up to the character’s level
+* The hero’s base Physical Offense, Physical Defense, Mental Offense, and Mental Defense can be increased a number of times up to the character’s level
 * Every five levels after the first (6, 11, 16, …) increases your hero’s Hero Tier.

 In addition, purchasing a level gives its own benefit that goes in a five level loop.
 These benefits do not cost additional XP.
 * At levels 1, 6, 11, … the character gains an Ability of any tier they could normally learn.
 * At levels 2, 7, 12, … the character gains one level in Vitality or Capacity.
 * At levels 3, 8, 13, … the character increases their Physical or Mental Defense.
-* At level 4, 9, 14, … the character increases their Physical or Mental Attack.
+* At level 4, 9, 14, … the character increases their Physical or Mental Offense.
 * At level 5, 10, 15, … the character increases any one of their Attributes by 1 and gains a Talent (more on Talents in Chapter 8).

 When leveling up can have one of two benefits, the benefit must be applied to the lower option.
 For example, if a character which has one point in Vitality and no points in Capacity purchases level 2, they gain a point in Capacity.
-If a character’s base Physical Attack (i.e. before Attributes and other modifiers are added) is 0 while their base Mental Attack is 3, and the character purchases level 4, then their base Physical Attack improves by one.
+If a character’s base Physical Offense (i.e. before Attributes and other modifiers are added) is 0 while their base Mental Offense is 3, and the character purchases level 4, then their base Physical Offense improves by one.
 If there is a tie, the player chooses which improvement they gain.

 Characters start at level 1 (and therefore gain one free Ability in addition to the two they start with).
 Level 2 costs 5 XP, and each subsequent level costs (4 + their current level) XP.
 So level 3 costs 6 XP, level 4 costs 7 XP, and so on.

 Sidenote \<Milestone Levels>: Instead of allowing players to purchase levels, the Arbiter may instead choose to declare that all characters level up at certain milestones.
 While this does constrain players, it also ensures a given party will have fairly similar power levels, making it easier to balance combat encounters while also making milestones feel more impactful.
 ### Vitality/Capacity
 Purchasing Vitality increases your hero’s maximum HP by 5 + their Strength + their Toughness.
 Purchasing Capacity increases your hero’s maximum MP by 5 + their Mind + their Heart.
 Both of these can be purchased multiple times, up to your character’s Level.
 Vitality and Capacity upgrades cost 3 XP.
-### Physical/Mental Attack/Defense
+### Physical/Mental Offense/Defense
-Every character has a base bonus to their physical and mental attacks and defences.
+Every character has a base bonus to their physical and mental offense and defense.
 It starts at zero, but each category can be increased up to the hero’s level.
-Increasing Physical or Mental Attack costs 4 XP, and increasing Physical or Mental Defense costs 3 XP.
+Increasing Physical or Mental Offense costs 4 XP, and increasing Physical or Mental Defense costs 3 XP.
 ### Skill Points
 You may spend 1 XP to gain 3 skill points.
 Keep in mind that the maximum number of points you can put into any skill is 3 + your level.
 ### Abilities